7314 Woodward Avenue,

 No one has favorited this theater yet

-One of Detroit’s larger neighborhood houses, early claims by its original owners that the Regent sat over 3600 seem a bit exaggerated.
+One of Detroit’s larger neighborhood houses, early claims by its original owners that the Regent Theater sat over 3,600 seem a bit exaggerated.
 It most likely sat closer to half that amount.

-Built for legitimate theater, it later served as a vaudeville venue.
-The Regent was designed by the firm of Stratton & Von Schneider.
+Built in the 1920’s for legitimate theater, it later served as a vaudeville venue.
+The Regent Theater was designed by the firm of Stratton & Von Schneider.